robinmollah/robinmollah.github.io/source/_posts/Uploading-extra-large-files-to-S3.md

 #### Utilise all bandwidth from client side
 We will be able to create multiple connections to S3 at once.
 Creating more than 1500 connections at a time might create problem.
 From my experiments, I would recommend using around **15 connections**

+### More tunings
+We had to find optimum CHUNK SIZE and simultaneous connection number.
+Also, we have used Transfer Acceleration for the upload and download.
+The client side code was served by CloudFront.

+I would like to mention that later on we have moved to GCS(Google Cloud Storage) because of the speed of download.
+GCS download speed is almost 5 times faster than S3.
+GCS has a lot of advantages over S3 like Multi region, dual region and specific regions.
+Also, depending on the interval of downloading files, there are 4 archive systems.
+Checkout this blog for more details.